 - Mess: Their coop and nesting box has to be cleaned almost daily.
 They poop a lot, and it is gross.

 - Daily care: Like any animal, they need to be taken care of, and it's a daily thing.
 We try to feed them some appropriate leftovers and scraps, but it's mostly chicken feed for the gals.

 - They need to be protected: I'm pretty sure that if left to their own devices, our dogs would gobble up our chickens with no hesitation.
 If the ladies are out free-ranging in the backyard, the dogs cannot be let outside.
 If they even see them from the window, they will bark and jump like absolute wild animals.
 It's probably the biggest negative for my family right now because we thought that our dogs would be friendly and gentle instead of bloodthirsty.

 - They're sensitive to insect and weed control: Spraying for weeds and bugs with traditional products can be dangerous for your birds.
 This is frustrating for me because if I want my lawn short, I'd have to mow these weeds down every week.
 We're hoping that the chickens develop a taste for mosquitoes and junebugs too.

-- They're vulnerable to predation: In Texas, we have birds of prey in the sky and as a kid, I have seen them nab chickens in broad daylight.
+- They're vulnerable to predation: In Texas, we have birds of prey in the sky, and as a kid, I have seen them nab chickens in broad daylight.
 If you let your chickens free-range, then that is a real risk that you are taking.
-There's also stray dogs, cats, raccoons, and even rats that can go after your birds.
+There are also stray dogs, cats, raccoons, and even rats that can go after your birds.

 Are You Ready for Chicken Ownership?

-After my wife and I considered all these pros and cons, we decided the positives outweigh the negatives and decided to be chicken owners.
+After my wife and I considered all these pros and cons, we determined the positives outweighed the negatives and decided to be chicken owners.
 They're a fun and productive animal to have on your property, and while they may not be for everyone, the eggs are still delicious.